 Vol State students named to All-Tennessee Academic Team

-Two Vol State students have been named to the Phi Theta Kappa All-Tennessee Academic Team: Jennifer Erickson of Gallatin and Janie Roberts of Sparta.
-Phi Theta Kappa is the national academic honors society for Volunteer State Community College.
-The select group of All-Tennessee honorees is chosen from community college students across the state.
-The students were recognized during a reception recently in Nashville, where they met with area lawmakers.
+Skylar Hinton of Hendersonville and Shellie Leach of Old Hickory have been named to the Phi Theta Kappa All-Tennessee Academic Team.
+Phi Theta Kappa is a national academic honors society.
+Volunteer State Community College has a chapter.
+The select group is chosen from community college students across the state.
+The students were honored during a reception in Nashville recently, where they met with area lawmakers.

 Hinton has a 3.87 GPA and is pursuing an associate of science degree.
 She plans to continue on to dentistry school with the goal of becoming an oral surgeon.
 She has worked with Phi Theta Kappa and as a Supplemental Instruction group leader.
 Hinton also interns at Howard Dentistry.
 Her parents are Daina and Don Spisak of Hendersonville.